Ad-White/aviation-expert/README.md

 - [Visual Studio Code](https://https://code.visualstudio.com) to work on development when not using Replit.
 - [Google Fonts](https://fonts.google.com) used to import the font used within the site.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
+- [AutoRegEx](https://www.autoregex.xyz) used to generate regEx used in checkAnswer function.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`) amiresponsive
 - [GitHub](https://github.com) used for secure online code storage.